-killall is a tool for ending running processes on your system based on name.
+killall is a tool for terminating running processes on your system based on name.
 In contrast,

-kill terminates processes based on process ID number or “PID.”
+kill terminates processes based on Process ID number (PID).

-ps to manage processes and end processes that have become stuck or unresponsive when necessary.
+ps, to manage and end processes that have become stuck or unresponsive.

 killall command takes the following form: